vitorbclemes/vercel-ai-chatbot/README.md

-# AI CHATBOT with Vercel AI SDK and NextJS
+# AI Chatbot with Vercel AI SDK and NextJS

 For curiosity purposes, I created a simple chat using the new Vercel AI SDK for text generation using NextJS and TailwindCSS.
 Refer to Vercel AI SDK docs at: https://sdk.vercel.ai/docs